dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 The connected AXI devices are either memory type devices or memory mapped IO devices.
 We have to specify the Microblaze memory map so that the AXI devices can be accessed by the bootloader and user application.
 Click the address editor tab.
   1. Right click Data area, unmapped slaves.
 For each of the following devices select assign address: ethernetlite, gpio, uartlite, timer, quad spi, mig7.
   2. The  "Instructions" mapped devices should only contain the local memory and the mig7 device.
-Select any other mapped devices and click "exclude".
-TODO
+Select any other mapped devices and rigth click "exclude".

 Check that the Microblaze local memory sections for both data and instructions are at least 32 kB.